-- (i) United Nations: International Covenant on Civil and Political Rights (19 December 1966) - (ii) See paragraph (b) in the 'Data protection' section above. - (iii) ILO Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour (17 June 1999) - (iv) New Zealand signed the Worst Forms of Child Labour Convention on 19 November 2000, and ratified it on 14 June 2001.
+- (iii) ILO Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour (17 June 1999) - (iv) New Zealand signed the Worst Forms of Child Labour Convention on 19 November 2000, and ratified it on 14 June 2001.
 It entered into force on 14 June 2001 also. - Hague Convention on Jurisdiction, Applicable Law, Recognition, Enforcement and Cooperation in Respect of Parental Responsibility and Measures for the Protection of Children (19 October 1996) (Child Protection Convention)

 The New Zealand Government has agreed that New Zealand accede to this Convention subsequent to the satisfactory completion of the Parliamentary treaty examination process and the passage of legislation to amend various enactments.
-The New Zealand Ministry of Foreign Affairs and Trade states that "changes to existing laws for recognition, enforcement and cooperation with respect to overseas court orders and administrative decisions that fall within the scope of the Convention are likely to be required."128
+The New Zealand Ministry of Foreign Affairs and Trade states that "changes to existing laws for recognition, enforcement and co-operation with respect to overseas court orders and administrative decisions that fall within the scope of the Convention are likely to be required."129